sparkflows/sparkflows-docs/docs/troubleshooting/databricks.rst

 Test healthcheck from Databricks Notebook
 -----

+Jobs posted to Databricks from Sparkflows push events back to Fire Insights.
+Hence, it is important that the Sparkflows webserver endpoint is accessible from the Databricks cluster.

-Use the command below to get the status of healthcheck of Fire Insights application from databricks notebook
+Use the command below to from Databricks notebook to check if the Fire Insights REST endpoint is accessible.

 ::